INTO-CPS-Association/DTaaS/servers/lib/DOCKER.md

 # Overview

-The **lib microservice** is a simplified file manager providing graphQL API.
+The **libms microservice** is a simplified file manager providing graphQL API.
 It has two features:

 * provide a listing of directory contents.
 * transfer a file to user.

-## Use
+## Use in Docker Environment

+### Create Docker Compose File

-Create a file `compose.lib.yml` and copy the following into it:
+Create an empty file named `compose.lib.yml` and copy the following into the file:

 ```yml
 services: